 I originally knew I wanted to work with children when I did my work experience at Fritchley CE primary school.
 I was also inspired by the kids club staff on holidays.
 I was amazed by what they were able to accomplish, sparking interest and curiosity in the children there and this led to me wanting to be part of supporting children in every day opportunities myself.

 I started my journey at Wildings during my level 2 childcare practitioner training.
 I immediately fell in love with the in the moment planning approach and how the staff really cared for the children they were supporting.
 Working outdoors with Wildings has sparked my interest in the wildlife around me, making me more aware of nature and what it has to offer.
-I am currently studying for my Level 3 childcare diploma as an apprentice and I have loved the opportunities that wildings staff and children have given me over the last 2 years.
+I have recently completed my Level 3 childcare diploma as an apprentice and I have loved the opportunities that wildlings staff and children have given to develop as a childcare professional.